dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 ### Issue: the generated query-space files were exempt from compiler diagnostics

 It appears that simply having the text `.Generated.` in a filename suppresses some compiler diagnostics.
-We don't actually want that for the generated query-space code, because we do actually want to know if there are problems.
-We control the code generation.
+We don't want that for the generated query-space code, because we do actually want to know if there are problems.
+Typically the reason you need to suppress diagnostics in generated code is that there's no way to fix them.
+But in our case, we control the code generation.
 (It is done by the HomoIcon tool in this repository.)
 So we can and should fix any issues rather than suppressing them.

 ## Decisions

 ### Replace `GetCurrentMethod`

 Since the IL trimming tooling doesn't seem to fully support `GetCurrentMethod`, we have replaced all of the code that used that with code that creates a delegate and returns its `Method` instead.
-This is the approach used by the .NET Runtime Librarys in `IQueryable<T>` operators, so it seems safest for us to do the same.
+This is the approach used by the .NET Runtime Libraries in `IQueryable<T>` operators, so it seems safest for us to do the same.

 ### Implied Dynamic Dependency

 For the time being we will not be adding `DynamicDependency` attributes because this implies a level of support for dynamic code generation that is not backed up by our tests.
 We do not want to mislead developers into thinking that this is a fully supported scenario.

-If we get requests for better support for scenarios that would be helped by `DynamicDependency`, we will revisit this, but right now, we suspect nobody using `IQbservable<T>` is attempting to do so in conjunction with trimming.
+If we get requests for better support for scenarios that would be helped by `DynamicDependency`, we will revisit this.
+(We will most likely also need to add `RequiresDynamicCode` in some places.)
+Right now, we suspect nobody using `IQbservable<T>` is attempting to do so in conjunction with trimming.

 ### Change generated filenames for Q-space operators